What is the Origin of Karma?

 But, that isn’t how it started.

 The idea of Karma first appears in the oldest Hindu text, the Rigveda, with a limited meaning of ritual action.
 This idea was extended to philosophical ideology in the later Upanishads, where it was linked to actions and their consequences.
+Karma in simpler terms is the idea that your actions, both good and bad, have consequences.
+Good actions can lead to positive experiences, while bad actions can lead to negative ones.
+This concept is often summarized by the saying "what goes around comes around."

 In Western ideology, consequences to actions are given out by a divine force.

 However in Hinduism, Karma is independent of God and is just a causal energy of the universe that spans multiple lifetimes.
+In other words Karma is like a natural law of the universe, similar to gravity.
+Just as gravity pulls objects towards the earth, karma can influence your future experiences based on your past actions.

 In Hinduism, there are 3 forms of Karma: